meteoinfo/MeteoInfoDoc/docs/introduction.rst

 Introduction
 *******************

-**MeteoInfo** is an intergrated framework both for GIS application and scientific computation environment, especially for meteorological community.
+**MeteoInfo** is an integrated framework both for GIS application and scientific computation environment, especially for meteorological community.

 **MeteoInfoMap** is a GIS application which enables the user to visualize and analyze